When and why you could receive every type of 1099

 There are nearly two dozen versions of Form 1099 and many people will get at least a few of them at different points in their lives.
 Below we cover the different kinds of 1099 forms, when you might get each one, and how to report it on your taxes.

-You may have to use the information on 1099-A to report capital gains.
+You may have to use the information on 1099-A to report a capital gain.
 If you got this form for the sale of business property, complete Form 4797.

-A broker will generally send you a 1099-B by February 18, 2020, if you had income from transactions involving stock, securities, real estate, or other investments.
+A broker will generally send you a 1099-B by February 16, 2021, if you had income from transactions involving stock, securities, real estate, or other investments like cryptocurrencies.
+(Learn how to pay taxes on cryptocurrency.)
 A 1099-B form will help you file capital gains tax.
 On your tax return, complete Schedule D and likely Form 8949 as well.

 Information on a 1099-C is reported on Form 982.

-The information on a 1099-DIV will be reported on line 3 of your Form 1040 (the main tax form).
+The information on a 1099-DIV will be reported on line 3 of your Form 1040.

 A 1099-G is used to report $10 or more of unemployment compensation, tax refunds you got from state and local governments, agricultural payments, or taxable grants you received.
-You should get it by January 31, 2020.
-Your 1099-G will be sent by the relevant government agency.
+This form is important since unemployment insurance is taxable.
+You should get your 1099-G by January 31 and it will come from the relevant government agency.

 Learn about other ways you can get help paying for health insurance premiums.

-You should expect to get your copy of the form by January 31, 2020, but you may not get one if you had less than $10 of interest income.
-The information on a 1099-INT will be reported directly on your Form 1040 (line 2).
+You should expect to get your copy of the form by January 31 but you may not get one if you had less than $10 of interest income.
+The information on a 1099-INT will be reported directly on line 2 of your Form 1040.

 Make sure to include the income on 1099-K forms along with the rest of your gross receipts (business income) on your federal income tax return.
 Depending on the type of business you have, you may have to report it on Schedule C (most businesses, including sole proprietorships), Schedule E (partnerships and S corporations), or Schedule F (farming income).

 You should receive a copy of 1099-LS if you sold a life insurance policy.
 You should receive a 1099-LS, or a similar written statement to use on your taxes, regardless of the insurance policy’s value.
-Expect the form by February 18, 2020.
+Expect the 1099-LS form by February 16, 2021.